-Gary, with degrees in business and finance from the University of Michigan and Michigan State University, handles all of MAF’s financial and legal activities required to maintain a nonprofit organization in accordance with state and Federal laws and appropriate fiduciary procedures.
+Gary, with degrees in business and finance from the University of Michigan and Michigan State University, handles all of YAMF’s financial and legal activities required to maintain a nonprofit organization in accordance with state and Federal laws and appropriate fiduciary procedures.
 He chairs the board’s Finance Committee.
 Gary owns his own business and technology consulting company.

 Erik W. (Rick) Austin – Director

-Rick has served on the MAF Board since 2005, having retired from the University of Michigan’s Institute for Social Research.
+Rick has served on the YAMF Board since 2005, having retired from the University of Michigan’s Institute for Social Research.
 He is an historian whose forty-one year academic career focused on the social and political history of the U.S. in the 20th Century.
 Rick serves on the Foundation’s Finance and Capital Campaign committees and is currently chairman of the Board.

 Steven Berner – Vice-Chairman